Skip to Content

 Drying Flowers and Herbs

-• Trim stems for manageable hanging.
+• Trim stems short for easier handling and better airflow

 Frequently Asked Questions (FAQs)